instnt-inc/instnt-react-js/README.md

 <InstntDocumentProcessor
     documentSettings={documentSettings}/>
 ```

+> IMPORTANT: We recommend the follwing settings for enhanced image capture:
+> `captureMode: "Auto"`
+> `enableFaceDetection:  true`
+> `isBarcodeDetectedEnabled: true` <-- back side of ID

 Thats it your're done!

 If you wish to know more about the settings configuration please visit our [DocumentSettings section](https://support.instnt.org/hc/en-us/articles/8277032114829-Document-Verification-#h_01GXZZFZXKSNJA56DK65DVB3FF).